Dr Tina Joshi

 Profile summary

 I am an Associate Professor of Molecular Microbiology in Peninsula Dental School.
-I teach and research in the field of antimicrobial resistance, clinical microbiology and infectious diseases.
+I teach and research in the field of antimicrobial resistance, medical microbiology and infectious diseases.

-I have an interdisciplinary research background specialising in Infection Prevention and Control (IPC) and development of sustainable Molecular Diagnostics (using novel technologies) to help tackle the Global Healthcare Challenge of Anti-Microbial Resistance (AMR).
+I have an interdisciplinary research background specialising in Infection Prevention and Control (IPC) and development of sustainable, innovative Molecular Diagnostics to help tackle the Global Healthcare Challenge of Anti-Microbial Resistance (AMR).
 We deliver translational, applied research that is impactful and makes a difference in real-world and healthcare settings.

 I am Editor-in-Chief of the Journal of Medical Microbiology, and sit on UKRI Grant Assessment Panels and International grant assessment panels.

-I am Co-Chair of the Knocking Out AMR project (and key contributor to its inception & design) for the Microbiology Society, and directly contributed to the UK AMR NAP, and attended the 79th United Nations General Assembly High Level meeting on Antimicrobial Resistance in New York in 2024.
-Here I am able to support microbiologists, champion microbiology across the globe and significantly influence policy at national and international levels.
+I Co-Chaired and designed the Knocking Out AMR project from 2022-2025 for the Microbiology Society, undertaking high impact international policy activities.
+This included contributions to the UK AMR National Action Plan, and attending the 79th United Nations General Assembly High Level Meeting on Antimicrobial Resistance in New York in 2024.

 Supervised research degrees